rifaterdemsahin/cursor-poc-helper/cursor.md

 - Always assign a title and folder name by understanding the context of your push

+- Create artifacts from your output before archiving them.

 > This file serves as a generic template for project archives.
 It should remain unchanged unless you specifically ask for modifications.

 ## Project Overview